jackyzha0/jackyzha0.github.io/content/posts/new-words.md

 **P:** That is not necessarily true though.
 The language of the law sets out centralized definitions for words *so* that definitions cannot be swayed or morphed to fit the needs of its wielders.
 Similarly, at the start of a mathematical proof, one should *always* define the axioms or givens to be agreed upon before attempting to use them in any capacity.

 **W:** There seems to be a flaw in your argument.
 Yes, I agree that a consistent set of definitions is required for any sort of productive knowledge sharing.
-But you fail to account for **plurality**.
-Context modifies meaning.
+But you fail to account for **plurality**. [context](thoughts/context.md) modifies meaning.

 **P:** Plurality as in a multitude of definitions?